 - Economical – a relative term, but cost has been the major factor keeping nPB on the market.

 Techspray has engineered the PWR-4™ cleaning solvents to be safer replacements for n-propyl bromide and other toxic solvents.
-PWR-4™ is formulated with trans 1,2-dichloroethylene (trans-DCE) and does not contain nPB or any other hazardous air pollutants (HAP).
+PWR-4™ is formulated with trans 1,2-dichloroethylene (trans-DCE) and does not contain 1-Bromopropane (n-Propyl Bromide, nPB) or any other hazardous air pollutants (HAP).
 PWR-4 high performance solvent cleaners are nonflammable, have powerful cleaning action, are non-ozone depleting, and are reasonably priced compared to nPB.

 PWR-4 high performance cleaners include:

-- PWR-4 Industrial Maintenance Cleaner (part #3400) – The aerosol blasts away oil and contaminants off of contacts, printed circuit boards, barcode instruments, switch boxes, gear boxes, and electronic motor controllers.
-Grease and oil flow right off, reducing the time and materials needed to scrub off stubborn soils.
+- PWR-4 Industrial Maintenance Cleaner (part #3400) – The aerosol blasts away oil and contaminants from contacts, printed circuit boards, barcode instruments, switch boxes, gear boxes, and electronic motor controllers.
+Grease and oil flow right off, reducing the time and materials needed to scrub.
 Bulk liquid packaging is available for vapor degreasing, ultrasonic cleaning, and immersion (cold) cleaning.

 - PWR-4 Flux Remover (part #3401) – This innovative solvent is much safer than nPB and quickly cleans the most difficult baked-on R, RMA & no-clean fluxes from electronic assemblies.
 It is engineered to remain stable and effective over thousands of cycles in vapor degreasing equipment.

-- PWR-4 Aviation Degreaser (part #2851-20S) – Specially engineered aerosol degreaser with strong grease removal of hydraulic fluid, fuel oils, lubricating oils and greases, and other organic residues.
+- PWR-4 Aviation Degreaser (part #2851-20S) – A aerosol degreaser with a specially engineered strong grease removal property suitable for hydraulic fluids, fuel oils, lubricating oils and greases, and other organic residues.
 PWR-4 Aviation Degreaser spray features a powerful, long-reaching spray to clean hard-to-reach parts from as far as 10 feet.
-Fast evaporating, quick penetrating, and ideal for cleaning aviation parts.
+It is fast evaporating, quick penetrating, and ideal for cleaning aviation parts.

-- PWR-4 Transit Degreaser (part #2863-20S) - Single purpose aerosol degreaser, with strong removal ability of an oxidized hydraulic fluid, carbonized oils and fuels, lubricating oils and greases, and other organic residues.
+- PWR-4 Transit Degreaser (part #2863-20S) - Single purpose aerosol degreaser, with strong removal ability of oxidized hydraulic fluids, carbonized oils and fuels, lubricating oils and greases, and other organic residues.
 It is fast evaporating, quick penetrating, and ideal for cleaning heavily soiled parts.

 EPA, “Nontechnical Summary of the Risk Evaluation for 1-Bromopropane (n-Propyl Bromide)”, Aug.
 2020 - https://www.epa.gov/sites/production/files/2020-08/documents/1-bromopropane_final_risk_evaluation_nontech_summary_1bp_73020_v3.pdf